zulip/zulip/templates/zerver/help/advanced-search-for-messages.md

 query by separating each operator with spaces in your search bar.
-Most importantly, you can search an individual stream for results from before you joined, but search results will only include messages from after you first joined Zulip if you search the entire realm.
+Most importantly, you can search an individual stream for results from before you joined, but search results will only include messages from after you first joined Zulip if you search the entire organization.

 ## Search operators